Pauli error estimation via Population Recovery: An alternative, Fourier approach

 \subsection{The Goldreich--Levin approach}

-In a typical exposition of the Goldreich--Levin algorithm (e.g.~\cite[Ch.~3.5]{O'D14}, which we'll follow), one assumes Alice has perfect query access to an $f : \F_2^n \to \{-1,1\}$.
+In a typical exposition of the Goldreich--Levin algorithm (e.g.~\cite[Ch.~3.5]{OD14}, which we'll follow), one assumes Alice has perfect query access to an $f : \F_2^n \to \{-1,1\}$.
 Herein we sketch the alterations to this exposition that are needed for learning Pauli channels.
+We note that a ``quantum Goldreich--Levin'' algorithm was given by Montanaro and Osborne~\cite{MontanaroOsborne2010} for learning the class of quantum boolean functions, which includes the unitary Pauli channels, but this makes explicit use of the unitary property and hence doesn't immediately apply to general Pauli channels.

 One basic subroutine in the Goldreich--Levin algorithm (akin to ``Individual Recovery'') is using query access to~$f$ to efficiently estimate $\tilde{f}(B)$ for various~$B$.
-This is done (see~\cite[Prop.~3.30]{O'D14}) via straightforward empirical estimation:
+This is done (see~\cite[Prop.~3.30]{OD14}) via straightforward empirical estimation:

 Recall that in our setting, Alice can only access $f(\bA)$ by empirically estimating it via \Cref{eqn:estim}.
 Inserting this into the above, we get

 Thus as needed in Goldreich--Levin, Alice can efficiently estimate this for any~$B$ of her choosing by picking uniformly random~$\bA \in \{0,1,2,3\}^n$, probing the channel with~$\ol{\bA}$, and averaging the following function of~$\bR$, the readout: $(-1)^{\sum_t \bR_t + \bA \cdot B}$.
 Indeed the reader will note that this method is almost the same as the one used in \Cref{thm:individ}!
 The essential difference is that $\bA$ is uniform on $\{0,1,2,3\}^n$ rather than $\{1,2,3\}^n$, which effectively makes the ``crossover probability''~$\frac12$ instead of~$\frac13$, and hence the factor $(-1/2) = -\frac{1/3}{1-1/3}$ becomes $(-1) = -\frac{1/2}{1-1/2}$.
 Note that this difference implies that the Goldreich--Levin approach does not immediately tolerate measurement failures as in \Cref{sec:tolerating}.